-I just love Barbacoa beef.
+I just love barbacoa beef.
 Mexican barbacoa is meat prepared in a way that allows it to be very tender when it’s cooked, and shred oh-so easily.
 The traditional way to make it is with lamb or goat meat, but you will also find it commonly to be made using meat from the heads of cattle, like the cheek.
-Today, we are keeping it simple using an easy to find boneless beef chuck roast along with spices and other ingredients that you will likely find at all local grocery stores.
+Today, we are keeping it simple with this Instant Pot Whole30 Barbacoa Beef using an easy to find boneless beef chuck roast along with spices and other ingredients that you will likely find at all local grocery stores.

 Anywho, back to the barbacoa.
-It’s easy to make and a great shredded meat to make at the beginning of the week and use all week long.
+This Instant Pot Whole30 Barbacoa Beef is easy to make and great shredded meat to prepare at the beginning of the week and use all week long.
 Throw it on top of salads, make tacos, put an egg on it.
 You get the picture!
-Yes, the cook time might be longer than most instant pot meals, but if you want perfect, fall apart tender meat… just trust me, okay?
+Yes, the cooking time might be longer than most Instant Pot meals, but if you want perfect, fall-apart tender meat… just trust me, okay?

 - 4 lbs. boneless beef chuck roast